JoaoAJMatos/VINC/README.md

 The Command & Control Center (CMD&CTRL) is responsible for both handling the connections (acting as the server) and sending commands.

 Every time a machine connects to the server a new Target ID is created.
 The CMD&CTRL Center can then use that machine's target ID to interact with that specific session of the backdoor.

+Commands can also be sent via broadcasting to all the connected machines, giving the attacker the ability to execute commands on every machine **simultainiously**

 ## Screenshots